 The revelation of God given to the world at Pentecost was the final chapter of God’s plan and the commencement of the last days in which salvation is now offered to us all.
 It is a message to every nation and tongue across the entire earth that there is but one narrow path to unity of mankind in Jesus Christ as Savior.
 Having left Babel behind, we must now move forward toward the city and tower of light that God has built which shines in the imminent distance.
 It is there that we will at last find the eternal life, security and unity we long for as human beings.

-© Robert Alan King at BibleCommentator.com, previously published in War Cry.
+© Robert Alan King at BibleCommentator.com, a corrected and updated version based on the original that was previously published in War Cry.
 All rights reserved.